satellite-image-deep-learning/techniques/README.md

 * [STEB-UNet](https://github.com/BrightGuo048/STEB-UNet) -> code for 2022 [paper](https://www.mdpi.com/2072-4292/14/11/2611): A Swin Transformer-Based Encoding Booster Integrated in U-Shaped Network for Building Extraction
 * [dfc2020_baseline](https://github.com/lukasliebel/dfc2020_baseline) -> Baseline solution for the IEEE GRSS Data Fusion Contest 2020.
 Predict land cover labels from Sentinel-1 and Sentinel-2 imagery.
 Code for 2020 [paper](https://arxiv.org/abs/2002.08254): Weakly Supervised Semantic Segmentation of Satellite Images for Land Cover Mapping
 * [Fusing multiple segmentation models based on different datasets into a single edge-deployable model](https://github.com/markusmeingast/Satellite-Classifier) -> roof, car & road segmentation
+* [ground-truth-gan-segmentation](https://github.com/zakariamejdoul/ground-truth-gan-segmentation) -> use Pix2Pix to segment the footprint of a building.
+The dataset used is AIRS
+* [UNICEF-Giga_Sudan](https://github.com/Kamal-Eldin/UNICEF-Giga_Sudan) -> Detecting school lots from satellite imagery in Southern Sudan using a UNET segmentation model

 ### Segmentation - solar panels
 * [DeepSolar](https://github.com/wangzhecheng/DeepSolar) -> A Machine Learning Framework to Efficiently Construct a Solar Deployment Database in the United States.
 [Dataset on kaggle](https://www.kaggle.com/tunguz/deep-solar-dataset), actually used a CNN for classification and segmentation is obtained by applying a threshold to the activation map.
 Original code is tf1 but [tf2/kers](https://github.com/aidan-fitz/deepsolar-v2) and a [pytorch implementation](https://github.com/wangzhecheng/deepsolar_pytorch) are available.
 Also checkout [Visualizations and in-depth analysis .. of the factors that can explain the adoption of solar energy in ..
 Virginia](https://github.com/bessammehenni/DeepSolar_adoption_Virginia)